thewinger/ashen.nvim/README.md

 > [!TIP]
 > If you are not changing any of the defaults, avoid calling `setup` or
-> settings any `opts` -- your startup time will be faster!
+> setting any `opts` -- your startup time will be faster!

 <details>
   <summary>Available Settings</summary>